Don’t throw away those pretty pumpkins after Halloween! There are many ways to use them.

 Make a batch of hearty pumpkin soup.

-Make your own pumpkin puree
+Make your pumpkin puree

 Cook and mash your pumpkin pieces and blend them until smooth.
 Freeze this pumpkin puree (see above ) and use in various ways–to make pumpkin bread, to add to smoothies, or even to create peanut butter/pumpkin treats for your dog.